burkeholland/quick-start/src/chapters/chapter2.md

 exports.load = function(args) {
 	var page = args.object;
 	var email = view.getViewById(page, "email");
 	page.bindingContext = viewModel;

-	// Turn off autocorrect and autocapitalization for iOS if (email.ios) {
-		email.ios.autocapitalizationType =
-			UITextAutocapitalizationType.UITextAutocapitalizationTypeNone;
-		email.ios.autocorrectionType =
-			UITextAutocorrectionType.UITextAutocorrectionTypeNo;
-		email.ios.keyboardType =
-			UIKeyboardType.UIKeyboardTypeEmailAddress;
-	}
 };

 exports.register = function() {
 	viewModel.register();
 };
 ```

 Here we find the function 'load' to which we alluded earlier.
-In the code-behind file, we set up the screen to have certain behaviors on ios devices, in particular to turn off autocorrect and auto capitalization which is annoying when trying to register, as well as making the keyboard type be friendly for entering email addresses.

 This file also includes the register function which sets up the registration routine to pass through the View Model.
 Let's take a look at that View Model.

 ### View Model